davidgiga1993/octoploy/README.md

 ## Contribute
-The code should be mostly commented, although I didn't bother implementing proper logging and other utils stuff.
+The code should be mostly commented.
 If you found a bug or want to improve something feel free to open an issue and discuss your ideas.